DeathcoinOfficial/Deathcoin/index.md

 * * *

 ### Deathcoin advantages
 - Blazing fast
 - Absolute 0 gas fee
+- Maxmimum security
+- Owned by no one, everyone is Deathcoin's owner
-- Trusted and experienced team members
+- Developed by trusted and experienced team members
 - Fully functional death registries which can reduce storage and network cost of a government
 - No more new issue, only reducing money supply